Winter is for sledding!

-This season, hit the toboggan runs on the South Shore.
-Here are five of the region’s best-groomed sledding hills accessible by public transit.
+Looking for toboggan runs on the South Shore this winter?
+Here’s our selection of the region’s best-groomed sledding hills.
+Most of them have snow cannons and all are accessible by public transit.

 When the conditions are right, the toboggan hill in Sainte-Julie is a must in the region for sledding enthusiasts.
 There are individual sledding tracks and on busy days a monitor is on-site to ensure everything runs smoothly.